With beautiful coastal views and some of the best seafood in the country, Maine’s a popular destination.

 Maine’s deep winters are no joke, and keeping a lid on utility costs is key to making it through the most frigid months.

 Here are Maine’s average monthly utility costs.
 Your results may vary according to your property and geography.

 Average Maine Bill

 Sources: U.S. Energy Information Administration, Electric Sales, Revenue, and Average Price, 2021; Inspirecleanenergy.com; DoxoInsights, U.S. Cable & Internet Market Size and Household Spending Report 2022; and Rentcafe.com, What Is the Average Water Bill?

 Groceries & Food

-When it comes to groceries, Maine is one of the most affordable states for food within the New England region.
-Portland, Maine, was ranked the second least expensive city for groceries among the nine major New England cities surveyed.
+When it comes to groceries, Maine is in the middle of affordability for food within the New England region.
+Portland, Maine, was ranked the fourth least expensive city for groceries among the nine major New England cities surveyed.

-However, this is all relative, as grocery shopping in New England is still more expensive than in the rest of the continental United States.
-In fact, New England residents pay the highest grocery costs in the nation.
+However, this is all relative, as grocery shopping in New England is still more expensive than most of the continental United States.
+In fact, New England residents pay some of the highest grocery costs in the nation.